Ruthenium

-Ruthenium is a chemical element with the symbol Ru and atomic number 44.
+Ruthenium is a chemical element; it has symbol Ru and atomic number 44.
 It is a rare transition metal belonging to the platinum group of the periodic table.
-Like the other metals of the platinum group, ruthenium is inert to most other chemicals.
-Russian-born scientist of Baltic-German ancestry Karl Ernst Claus discovered the element in 1844 at Kazan State University and named ruthenium in honor of Russia.
-Ruthenium is usually found as a minor component of platinum ores; the annual production has risen from about 19 tonnes in 2009 to some 35.5 tonnes in 2017.
+Like the other metals of the platinum group, ruthenium is unreactive to most chemicals.
+Karl Ernst Claus, a Russian scientist of Baltic-German ancestry, discovered the element in 1844 at Kazan State University and named it in honor of Russia, using the Latin name Ruthenia.
+Ruthenium is usually found as a minor component of platinum ores; the annual production has risen from about 19 tonnes in 2009 to 35.5 tonnes in 2017.
 Most ruthenium produced is used in wear-resistant electrical contacts and thick-film resistors.
-A minor application for ruthenium is in platinum alloys and as a chemistry catalyst.
-A new application of ruthenium is as the capping layer for extreme ultraviolet photomasks.
+A minor application for ruthenium is in platinum alloys and as a chemical catalyst.
+A new application of ruthenium is as the capping layer for extreme ultraviolet photomasks in semiconductor lithography.
 Ruthenium is generally found in ores with the other platinum group metals in the Ural Mountains and in North and South America.
-Small but commercially important quantities are also found in pentlandite extracted from Sudbury, Ontario and in pyroxenite deposits in South Africa.
+Small but commercially important quantities are also found in pentlandite extracted from Sudbury, Ontario, and in pyroxenite deposits in South Africa.

 Characteristics

 Physical properties

 Ruthenium, a polyvalent hard white metal, is a member of the platinum group and is in group 8 of the periodic table:

-Whereas all other group 8 elements have two electrons in the outermost shell, in ruthenium, the outermost shell has only one electron (the final electron is in a lower shell).
-This anomaly is observed in the neighboring metals niobium (41), molybdenum (42), and rhodium (45).
+While other group 8 elements have two electrons in the outermost shell, in ruthenium the outermost shell has only one electron (the final electron is in a lower shell).
+This anomaly, which has no effect on chemical properties, is also observed in the same-period niobium (41), molybdenum (42), and rhodium (45).